 Under Labor, 119 Defence projects were delayed, 43 were reduced and eight projects were cancelled – risking critical capability gaps.

-The Coalition Government’s 2016 Defence White Paper sets out a comprehensive strategy to deal with security challenges over the next 20 years.
+The Liberal and Nationals Government’s 2016 Defence White Paper sets out a comprehensive strategy to deal with security challenges over the next 20 years.

-Last financial year, the Coalition Government signed off on a record number of Defence capability approvals.
+Last financial year, the Liberal and Nationals Government signed off on a record number of Defence capability approvals.

 A STRONGER NAVY

-While the previous Labor Government failed to commission a single new ship for our Navy, we have committed to building 54 new ships.
+While the previous Labor Government failed to construct a single new ship for our Navy in Australia, we have committed to building 54 new ships.